1. What is HMDT Music’s Saturday programme?

 The Julian Joseph Jazz Academy (JJJA) offers talented young instrumentalists and vocalists an amazing opportunity to work with some of the world’s top jazz musicians to develop their creative talents and performance skills, through exploring the American roots of Jazz.
 Students are required to audition, and there is also an Essentials Programme for those students who may need additional training before joining the rigours of the Senior Academy Programme.
 The JJJA curriculum focuses upon instrumental interaction within small ensembles, understanding the importance of how to use the voice to enhance musical and improvisational skills, and it develops an understanding of the foundations of The Blues as an American artform offering an array of opportunities to work with international jazz artists in focused Masterclasses and Specialist Workshops.

-Drop into the Saturday Programme to pick up a prospectus or leaflets to pass on to your friends or to your child’s school.
+Drop into the Saturday Programme to pick up some leaflets to pass on to your friends or to your child’s school.